wkumari/draft-wkumari-dhc-capport/README.md

    o  It doesn't work if the client has a VPN and / or proxies their web
       traffic to an external web proxy.

+Kumari, et al.            Expires June 5, 2015                  [Page 4]

+Internet-Draft             DHCP Captive-Portal             December 2014

 2.3.
 IP Hijacking

    In this scenario, the captive portal intercepts connections to any IP address.
 It spoofs the destination IP address and "pretends" to be whatever the user tried to access.

-Kumari, et al.            Expires April 4, 2015                 [Page 4]

-Internet-Draft             DHCP Captive-Portal              October 2014

    This technique has issues similar to the HTTP solution, but may also break other protocols, and may expose more of the user's private